50 Best Foods for Diabetics

 Want to continue munching on your favorite crackers without fretting too much over your blood sugar levels?
 Consider pairing the crunchy snack with a can of tuna.
 Depending on the amount of healthy fats and protein you pair with your carb-laden snack, your body can digest the carbs much slower than you could if you ate the carbs alone.
 In fact, Tufts University researchers recently presented the results of a study which found that eating protein- and fat-rich tuna fish with a slice of white bread produced a slower rise in blood sugar than when eating carbs alone.

 Your favorite grilled veggie is more than just a tasty side.
-Because asparagus is rich in folate—just four spears contain 89 micrograms of the nutrient, or roughly 22 percent of your recommended daily value—it’s a great carb for those living with diabetes.
-According to a meta-analysis published in Diabetes Research and Clinical Practice, folic acid supplementation can lower cardiovascular risk among patients with Type 2 diabetes by reducing homocysteine levels, an amino acid that’s been linked to increased risk of mortality when present in high levels in diabetic patients.
+Because asparagus is rich in folate—just four spears contain 89 micrograms of the nutrient, or roughly 22 percent of your recommended daily value—it's one of the best foods for diabetics.
+According to a meta-analysis published in Diabetes Research and Clinical Practice, folic acid supplementation can lower cardiovascular risk among patients with Type 2 diabetes by reducing homocysteine levels, an amino acid that's been linked to increased risk of mortality when present in high levels in diabetic patients.

-Trust us: it’s worth the tears.
-Canadian researchers discovered that a type of gut-healthy insoluble fiber found in onions, called oligofructose, can increase levels of ghrelin—a hormone that controls hunger—and lower levels of blood sugar.
+Trust us: it's worth the tears.
+A Canadian study published in the American Journal of Clinical Nutrition discovered that a type of gut-healthy insoluble fiber found in onions, called oligofructose, can increase levels of ghrelin—a hormone that controls hunger—and lower levels of blood sugar.
 This allium can help diabetics in another way, as well.
-Thanks to their bioactive sulfur-containing compounds, onions can help lower cholesterol, ward off hardening of the arteries, and help maintain healthy blood pressure levels, according to a study published in the British Journal of Nutrition.
-Pro tip: saute your onions for better benefits; the same study found the cholesterol-lowering properties were stronger in onions that were cooked compared to those eaten raw.
+Thanks to their bioactive sulfur-containing compounds, onions can help lower cholesterol, ward off hardening of the arteries, and help maintain healthy blood pressure levels, according to a study published in the Evidence-Based Complementary and Alternative Medicine.

-If you love spaghetti and meatballs, swapping in veggies for grains should be your go-to move.
-“Zucchini noodles and spaghetti squash are both easy and delicious ways to lower the amount of carbohydrates in some of your favorite dishes,” says Zanini.
+If you love spaghetti and meatballs, swapping in veggies for grains should be your go-to move if you have diabetes.
+"Zucchini noodles and spaghetti squash are both easy and delicious ways to lower the amount of carbohydrates in some of your favorite dishes," says Zanini.

 Zanini is a huge fan of green tea—and with good reason.
 Because it is hydrating and filling, green tea can help prevent overeating, which will both stabilize blood sugar levels and aid weight loss efforts by boosting feelings of satiety.
 "This drink also increases your metabolism and reduces fat storage," Zanini adds.

-“Oats contain a type of fiber called beta-glucan, which seems to have an anti-diabetic effect,” explains Newgent.
-Specifically, a review published in Vascular Health and Risk Management concluded that beta-glucans help to reduce high blood sugar and blood pressure, adding, “I advise people with diabetes to steer clear of added sugars by enjoying savory rather than sweet oatmeal.”
-Try making oatmeal overnight with one of our 50 Overnight Oats Recipes for Weight Loss.
+"Oats contain a type of fiber called beta-glucan, which seems to have an anti-diabetic effect," explains Newgent.
+Specifically, a review published in Vascular Health and Risk Management concluded that beta-glucans help to reduce high blood sugar and blood pressure, adding, "I advise people with diabetes to steer clear of added sugars by enjoying savory rather than sweet oatmeal."
+Try making oatmeal overnight with one of our overnight oats recipes for weight loss.

 Check out the power of the cauliflower.
 Grate it up, and cauliflower rice is a great low-carb substitute for refined white rice, which can help keep your blood sugar levels more stable.
 Plus, cauliflower is rich in sulforaphane: a compound which a Science Translational Medicine study found can inhibit glucose production in cells and improves glucose tolerance in rodents on high-fat or high-fructose diet.